kemm0/Ohjelmointi-3-projekti/README.md

 apiconfig.txt
     This file must be in the root directory of the project.
 APICallManager reads the API keys from this file.
 Format of the file is KEY=VALUE.
 Each key must be defined in their own lines.
 Define Fingrid API key in this file as FINGRID_API_KEY=KEYHERE.

+HOW TO RUN:

+Install dependencies
+Run from Qt creator